-How successful a credit union is at earning money has an effect on its long-term survivability.
-A credit union can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, potentially making the credit union more resilient in tough times.
-Losses, on the other hand, diminish a credit union's ability to do those things.
+A credit union's earnings performance has an effect on its long-term survivability.
+A credit union can retain its earnings, giving a boost to its capital cushion, or use them to address problematic loans, likely making the credit union better able to withstand economic shocks.
+Conversely, losses reduce a credit union's ability to do those things.

 TUCSON OLD PUEBLO underperformed the average on Bankrate's test of earnings, achieving a score of 6 out of a possible 30.

 TUCSON OLD PUEBLO had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's beating its peers in this area.